Zweibrücken: Culture and sights

 The city of Zweibrücken is represented at various cultural events by the Rose Queen, who is elected every two years.

 Parks

 Zweibrücken has one of the largest Rosariums in the World with 45000 Plants and 1500 Species.
 It consists of 2 gardens with the main garden having a area of 50.000 square meters.
 The second, smaller garden is accessible without entry fee and is located at the Fasanerie and contains Wild Rose plants.
-Due to this the city is allowed to have the title of "Rose City".
+The city is sometimes known as the "Rose City".

 Museums

 The Zweibrücken City Museum has a permanent exhibition in the former residence of court gardener Ernst August Bernhard Petri, documenting the eventful history of Zweibrücken.
 In addition, special exhibitions take place regularly, e.g. on the occasion of the 200th anniversary of the State Stud.

 Libraries

 The Bibliotheca Bipontina is a scientific regional library in Zweibrücken, whose holdings mainly go back to rescued parts of the ducal libraries and therefore partly houses very valuable first editions from the 16th century.
 It is part of the Landesbibliothekszentrum Rheinland-Pfalz (Rhineland-Palatinate State Library Centre) and one of the most important old holdings libraries in the state.
 The Bibliotheca Bipontina is housed in the building of the Helmholtz-Gymnasium Zweibrücken.
 The Zweibrücken City Library, which has existed since 1903, is housed in an adjoining building of the town hall and has a stock of around 50,000 volumes.
 Branches are the youth library and the Rimschweiler branch.